jiejackfan/OODHw8/resources/README.md

         - Click "**Play**" button again to resume the animation

-        - Click "**Replay**" button to restart the animation from the beginning at any time
+        - Click "**Restart**" button to restart the animation from the beginning at any time
     Keys:
         - Press key "**l**" (lowercase) to disable or enable looping